imjasonh/image-spec/guidance-for-artifacts-authors.md

 ## Scope

 This guidance relies on implementations' support for [OCI Artifacts][artifacts].
-The OCI Artifacts spec is currently specified in OCI image-spec v1.1.0-rc2, and as such is not considered "final".
+The OCI Artifacts spec is introduced in OCI image-spec v1.1.

-A [previous version of this guidance][previous] referred to using the [OCI Image Manifest][image] to describe non-image content.
+For compatibility with implementations that don't yet support v1.1 of the spec, see [Using OCI Images](#using-oci-images) below.
+In general, new artifact types should prefer to use OCI Artifacts where available.

 ## Defining a Unique Artifact Type